arelra/linuxlister/README.md

 # linuxlister
-Fast linux lister that avoid conventional ls bottlenecks by using system calls directly with large buffer
+Fast linux lister that avoids conventional ls bottlenecks by using system calls directly with large buffer